KarelZe/thesis/references/obsidian/📖chapters/🧭Random Feature Permutation.md

 Like random feature permutation, partial dependence plots are a global feature importance measure, unable to capture dependencies between features and visualisation is constrained to two dimensions or features at once ([[@hastietrevorElementsStatisticalLearning2009]] p.
 388).
 Despite these limitation, partial dependence plots to help us verify the assumed relationships in classical rules, such as the the linear relationship in the tick rule, with the learnt relationships in our classifier.

-Following a common track in literature, we report feature importance estimates on the test data.